disedit/wildcard-participa/README.md

 - Run `npm install` and `npm run dev` or `npm run production` to generate the required assets. _(Note: Wildcard Participa uses FontAwesome Pro for its icons.
 This is an optional dependency, but you will need to purchase and set a FontAwesome Pro NPM token if you want to use the icons.)_

+- Finally, you can run `php artisan serve` to view the site.

 ## Create an edition
 ```
 php artisan edition:new